softwaremill/elasticmq/README.md

 ### Using UI in docker image

 UI is bundled with a standard and native images.
-It is exposed on the address that is defined in node-address configuration (by default 9324).
+It is exposed on the address that is defined in rest-stats configuration (by default 0:0:0:0:9325).

 In order to turn it off, You have to switch it off via rest-stats.enabled flag.

 ### Using UI locally

-You can start UI via `yarn start` command which will run UI on 3000 port.
+You can start UI via `yarn start` command which will run UI on localhost:3000 address.

 # MBeans